 It’s important to understand the difference between tolerance and sleeping pill addiction.
 People who take sedatives for months or even years may notice that their original dosage no longer has the same effect.
 What once made you feel drowsy and relaxed now seems to have little if any effect.
 As users seek to self-medicate and reach the desired level of relaxation and/or sleepiness, they start taking sedatives at higher dosages or more frequently than prescribed.

-It’s possible to be tolerant to sedatives and not be addicted, though the first sometimes leads to the second.
+It’s possible to be tolerant of sedatives and not be addicted, though the first sometimes leads to the second.
 Tolerance is mostly physiological, meaning your body craves the drug but you aren’t necessarily dependent on it to function.
 Still, sedative tolerance can increase the risk of dependency and addiction as dosages spiral out of control

 Long-Term Health Effects of Sedative Addiction

-People who use and abuse sleeping pills could develop a sedative chemical addiction, more commonly referred to as a chemical dependency.
+People who use and abuse sleeping pills could develop a sedative chemical addiction, more commonly referred to as chemical dependency.
 The constant influx of pills changes our brain chemistry.
 Your body becomes more resistant to the drug’s effects, but even though you may not feel the drug working, your system continues to react.
 After all that time and so many handfuls of pills, your body no longer knows what to do without the presence of sedatives.

-Long-term sedative use could have the opposite of the drug’s intended effect, with users experiencing rising levels of depression, anxiety, sleep disturbances and mania.
-Some people report sexual dysfunction, psychosis, delirium and irritability.
+Long-term sedative use could have the opposite of the drug’s intended effect, with users experiencing rising levels of depression, anxiety, sleep disturbances, and mania.
+Some people report sexual dysfunction, psychosis, delirium, and irritability.

 Why Sedative Addiction Needs Treatment